 - George W. Bush identified four C’s as the central themes of his 2000 campaign: Civility, Compassion, Courage, and Character.
 All meant to be achieved by means of government power, programs, spending, and debt.
 What fifth C was conspicuously missing?
 The Constitution.
 Nary a mention of it.

-- Many Americans voted for Barack Obama because of Hope.
+- Many Americans voted for Barack Obama because he promised Hope.
 And Change.
-No one voted for him because of his devotion to the Constitution.
+No one voted for him because of his demonstrated devotion to the United States Constitution.

 Yet it’s far from clear that President Trump, or his supporters, or his critics, understand or care about the connection between these policy goals and the Constitution.
 Ironically, the modern President who seems most to want to advance a quasi-pro-Constitutional agenda seems the most uninterested in and unfamiliar with the Constitution.